ScB, Neuroscience, Brown University, 1989

-Some examples of my current work are exploring how exposure to, e.g., lead, manganese, and air pollution affect cognitive function and psychiatric symptoms; how exposure to Agent Orange and other herbicides used in Vietnam relate to the development of PD; and how formaldehyde and lead exposure relate to the development of amyotrophic lateral sclerosis (ALS).
+Some examples of my current work include exploring how exposure to toxicants (e.g., lead, manganese, and air pollution) affect cognitive function and psychiatric symptoms; how air pollution and other toxicants relate to autism spectrum disorder; and how formaldehyde and lead exposure relate to the development of amyotrophic lateral sclerosis (ALS).
 In addition, I have a large study in Israel and Denmark to explore the relationship of currently used medications to ALS.
 I am also very interested in issues of epidemiological methods and causal inferences as they relate to my work.

 Although not exclusively, much of my work is conducted within large cohorts.
-I have worked on risk factors for ALS mortality using the American Cancer Society’s Cancer Prevention Study II cohort, which had been the largest prospective cohort study of risk factors for ALS with a cohort size of over 1 million.
-I am now exploring risk factors for ALS within the entire Danish population using their Registry system, and in the National Longitudinal Mortality Study, a US-representative cohort of 2.4 million.
+I have worked on risk factors for ALS mortality using the American Cancer Society’s Cancer Prevention Study II cohort, which was the largest prospective cohort study of risk factors for ALS with a cohort size of over 1 million.
+I am now exploring risk factors for ALS within the entire Danish population using their registry system and in the National Longitudinal Mortality Study, a US-representative cohort of 2.4 million.
 I am currently exploring the relation between air pollution exposures and risk of autism among children of women in the Nurses’ Health Study 2, and between air pollution and psychological symptoms in the Nurses’ Health Study 1.
 I am developing efforts in the Nurses’ Health Study 3 to assess the health of the children of this cohort (in particular ASD and attention deficit/hyperactivity disorder) related to the exposures of their mothers.
-I also work with the Normative Aging Study cohort, a cohort of community-dwelling men in the Greater Boston area.
+I also work with the Normative Aging Study, a cohort of community-dwelling men in the Greater Boston area.